scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 10
 - **Duration:** 10 minutes

 You incite a crowd or group of creatures to violence.
-All creatures in a 7x7 tile area centered on a point in range must make a Willpower save against your spellcasting modifier.
+All creatures in a 7x7 tile area centered on a point in range must make a willpower save against your spellcasting modifier.
 On fail, non-hostile creatures begin to act violently, turning into an angry mob.
 The mob will provoke others, destroy or vandalize nearby buildings, carts, or other objects, and may attack others.
 Hostile creatures effected by this spell lose any organization they have and may ignore orders by others, instead becoming reckless.

-A creature effected by this spell makes another save every time they are hit, making a Willpower roll against 1 bad die, plus a bad die for every critical rolled in your spellcasting roll.
+A creature effected by this spell makes another save every time they are hit, making a willpower roll against 1 bad die, plus a bad die for every critical rolled in your spellcasting roll.

 Add an enhanced die for every level above 4th.